homeworker-app/desktop/README.md

 A desktop app for [homeworker.li](https://homeworker.li)

 ### Build / Release
+1. Merge `dev` → `live`
-1. Change version number
+2. Change version number in `package.json`
-2. Commit changes
+3. Commit changes to `live`
-3. Tag the commit with a version (`v1.2.3`)
+4. Push changes to Github
+5. Wait for the Action to finish

 ### Start
 To start the app (development) run `npm run start`